JahandCo/Neocity/Aetherium_Nexus_GDD.md

 ## 2. World & Aesthetic

 ### 2.1.
 Premise
-In the distant future, humanity has created the **Aetherium Nexus**, a digital multiverse where consciousness can be uploaded.
+In the distant future, humanity has created the **Neocity**, a digital multiverse where consciousness can be uploaded.
 The central hub is **"The Grid,"** a vast, ever-expanding city characterized by a perpetual twilight, rain-slicked streets, and a constant shimmer of floating data particles.

 ### 2.2.
 Visual Theme
 *   **Color Palette:** Dominated by dark themes, with navy blue, deep grays, and black as the base.